1 in 10 of your team members thought about quitting today, due to burnout.

 As the former Head of Market Research for one of the world's most disruptive brands, Clare's scorecards and research studies are designed to measure these behaviours accurately, and by running them at key points during your interventions you can assess on both a quantitative and qualitative basis the impact this work has been having.

-As a taster for the shifts you could see, even one round of the Natural Resilience Method® via Clare's bootcamp coaching (which your in-house Facilitators will be able to coach) has been shown to have the potential to take Imposter Syndrome levels from 80% (severe) to just 30% (low impact).
+As a taster for the shifts you could see, even one round of the Natural Resilience Method® via Clare's bootcamp coaching (which your in-house Practitioners will be able to coach) has been shown to have the potential to take Imposter Syndrome levels from 80% (severe) to just 30% (low impact).

 What's the first step?
 Book a no-obligation call with Clare Josa, to get answers to any questions you have and to discuss your needs.